Sherri Melrose PhD, RN

 I believe that the nurses and other practicing health professionals I teach are self-directed, reflective practitioners who are able to think critically.
 The innovative approaches I seek to implement, both in my clinical and online classrooms, extend and build on learners’ strengths.
 These approaches affirm students’ own efforts to learn and support them towards constructing relevant, meaningful new knowledge.
 Beyond my own classroom, I strive to make these innovative approaches available to an international audience of health educators.

-Two of my peer-reviewed e-books describe a series of creative, student-centered activities that can be readily used in a variety of different clinical and academic settings.
+Three of my peer-reviewed e-books describe a series of creative, student-centered activities that can be readily used in a variety of different clinical and academic settings.
 The activities are grounded in educational theory and developed through my ongoing program of educational research.
+Centring Human Connections in the Education of Health Professionals emphasizes how educational processes in the health disciplines should model, integrate, and celebrate human connections because it is these connections that will foster the development of competent and caring health professionals.
 Creative Clinical Teaching in the Health Professions presents evidence-informed clinical teaching strategies that have been successfully implemented by health educators from across Canada.
 Teaching Health Professionals Online: Frameworks and Strategies outlines online teaching strategies and situates each technique within the context of a particular theory of learning.
-These e-books are open educational resources that provide clinicians with the teaching tools they need to instruct their students from postsecondary programs of training in health disciplines.
+These e-books are open educational resources that provide clinicians with the teaching tools they need to instruct their students from post-secondary programs of training in health disciplines.

 Throughout my career as a clinical and academic educator of nurses and other health professionals, I have grounded my teaching in the assumption that learners bring valuable existing knowledge to any educational experience.
 I am interested in understanding how people learn and how I can best support them towards constructing the additional knowledge they need.
 I am a Registered Nurse and Associate Professor in the Faculty of Health Disciplines at Athabasca University, Canada’s Open University.
 My faculty page introduces my teaching interests and includes a short video in which I comment on my ongoing program of educational research.